lauramhope/pizza-parlor/README.md

 Pizza.prototype.addToppings()

-Test: "It will create a function that will push new toppings chosen into the Pizza toppings array"
+Test: "It will create a function that will push new toppings chosen into the Pizza toppings array."
 Code: testPizza.addToppings('peppers');
 Expected Output: (size: "medium", toppings: ['pepperoni', 'olives','peppers']);

-Test:
+Pizza.prototype.fullPizza()

+Test: "It will return a string to display the size and toppings chosen."
-Code:
+Code: testPizza.fullPizza();
-Expected Output:
+Expected Output: 'medium: peppers,sausage,olives'